Chan Wai Ho: South China

-On 19 April 2007, it was revealed on HKFA webpage that Chan transferred to South China from Rangers.
+On 19 April 2007, it was revealed on the HKFA webpage that Chan transferred to South China from Rangers.
 His registration was just in time for him to represent the team to compete in the Hong Kong FA Cup 2006-07.
-Chan was described by South China convenor Steven Lo to be the best Chinese centre back in Hong Kong.
+Chan was described by South China convenor Steven Lo to be the best centre back in Hong Kong.
 He made his debut for South China on 20 April 2007 in the Hong Kong FA Cup First Round match against Tai Po.

-Chan Wai Ho wore the number 15 at South China to commemorate his former Rangers teammate Cheung Yiu Lun, who died in a traffic accident in October 2003.
+Chan wore the number 15 in South China to commemorate his former Rangers teammate Cheung Yiu Lun, who died in a traffic accident in October 2003.
 He was not able to wear the number 15 at Rangers because the number was retired after Cheung's death.

-Back to Rangers (HKG)

-It is confirmed that he will join Fourway Rangers on 20 July 2010.
-But rumours said that he would return to South China in January 2011.

 Back to South China

-Chan Wai Ho re-joined South China in the January 2011 transfer window.
-He felt his form dropped as he also had to work as a coach at Fourway Rangers.
-He signed a one and a half-year contract.
+Chan re-joined South China in the January 2011 transfer window.
+He had just completed coaching for the Fourway Rangers.
+He signed a one-and-a-half-year contract.

-Chan Wai Ho scored the opening goal in the 2010-11 Hong Kong FA Cup final against Tai Po.
+Chan scored the opening goal in the 2010-11 Hong Kong FA Cup final against Tai Po.

-Dreams
+Dreams FC

-Following South China's decision to self relegate, Chan terminated his contract with the club.
-He was announced as a player and captain of rebranded Dreams on 26 July 2017.
+Following South China's decision to self-relegate, Chan terminated his contract with the club.
+He was announced as a player and captain of the rebranded Dreams FC on 26 July 2017.

 On 8 June 2018, Chan confirmed that he had renewed his contract for the following season.

 On 26 May 2019, Chan accepted another renewal of his contract.
-However as a result of Dream's decision to self-relegate, Chan was left without work.
+However as a result of Dreams FC's decision to self-relegate, Chan was left without work.

 On 17 August 2019, he announced his decision to retire from professional football.